wenlzhang/obsidian-task-chat/README.md

 ## 🌐 Web Version Available

 Chat with your Todoist tasks, Google Calendar, and Apple Calendar events directly in your browser at **[taskchat.ptkm.net](https://taskchat.ptkm.net/)**.
 Configure your API tokens and keys to get started.
-All data is stored locally in your browser with encryption for privacy and security.

 ## 🎯 Three Chat Modes